 - low blood sugar (hyperglycemia)

-- propranolol, pilocarpine, and bethanechol
+- certain medications such as certain antidepressants, propranolol, pilocarpine, and bethanechol

 - Parkinson’s disease

-- drug or alcohol use, or withdrawal from drugs or alcohol
+- withdrawal from drugs or alcohol

-- injury, such as head trauma
+- head trauma or brain tumors

 - certain rare inherited conditions